top of page

 2023 - 2025

-The side garage and small WC extensions were removed and replaced with a new service wing.
-Removing a chimney breast and creating a wide opening into the new extension substantially increased the size of the kitchen, adding a whole wall of full-height storage.
-On the opposite side, an opening was formed, connecting the kitchen to the substantial double dining/lounge room.
-The new layout creates impressive long "enfilade" views through the house, allowing for a much better kitchen arrangement and services with minimal change to the building.
+Removing a chimney breast in the kitchen and creating a wide opening into the new extension substantially increased the size of the kitchen, adding a whole wall of full-height storage.
+On the opposite side, an opening was formed through an existing niche in the wall to the sitting/dining room, which we clad in antique mirror glass, with a discreet central double-doorway.
+The new layout creates an impressive "enfilade" view right through the house with minimal change to the fabric.

 Photographs by Studio Sam Causer